wjmc232/IT-302/content/introduction.md

 Favorite games
 ==============
-Some of my favorite games that i have played since i built my computer are
+Some of my favorite games that i have played since I built my computer are

 -Ecapse from Tarkov.